Website privacy notice

 Legitimate Interests Reason (in order to improve the goods, services, and/or digital content for future customers and to grow our business)

 To recommend and send communications to you about goods, services, and/or digital content that you may be interested in.
-More details about marketing are set out in section 11 below
+More details about marketing are set out below

 Legitimate Interests Reason (in order to grow our business